rossmacarthur/sheldon/README.md

 ### `match`

-A list of glob patterns to match against a plugin's contents.
-The first pattern that matches any files will be used by default as a plugin's `use` field.
+A list of glob patterns to match against a plugin’s contents.
+The first pattern that matches any files will be used by default as a plugin’s `use` field.
 This defaults to

 ```toml